Bhavika42/CultureTrail/README.md

 📫 Connect with Us
 For feedback, collaboration, or just to say hi:

-💌 Email: your.email@example.com
+💌 Email: bhavikasehgal2@gmail.com

-🐙 GitHub: @yourusername
+🐙 GitHub: @Bhavika42

 🌐 Website (coming soon)